MattyO/changeless/README.md

     def get_books():
         return Book.objects.all()

-Place the following decorators on funcations that return a django orm QueueSet to convert it to the correct data object.
-Decorators are the prefered way to use the changeless library.
-Using the decorators premote readabilty by keeping the conversion away from orm call as well as providing an easy to way to turn the changeless conversion on and off.
+Place the following decorators before functions that return a Django ORM QueueSet to convert it to the correct changeless object.
+Decorators are the preferred way to use the changeless library.
+Using the decorators promote readability by keeping the conversion away from the ORM call, as well as providing an easy to way to turn the changeless conversion on and off.
+Notice that the _gen decorators will return a generator that will lazily convert each object in the list.
+Generators may be more efficient for long lists.

-The following are the gernators that are avalible.
+The following generators are available.
-*fancy_list
+* fancy_list
-*fancy_gen
+* fancy_gen
-*immutable_list
+* immutable_list
-*immutable_gen
+* immutable_gen

-Funcations
+Functions
 ----------
 I've found the following functions useful.
 ###fuzzyEquals###